Super-Protocol/docs/docs/developers/deployment_guides/llm/index.md

 - `TLS_KEY` - Private key to the SSL of the HTTPS server.

-If you are using a Node.js-based LLM server, for example, the one that uses [node-llama-cpp](https://github.com/withcatai/node-llama-cpp), `entrypoint`might be used to start your application on the port specified in `HTTPS_PORT` variable.
+If you are using a Node.js-based LLM server, for example, the one that is based on [node-llama-cpp](https://github.com/withcatai/node-llama-cpp), `entrypoint`might be used to start your application on the port specified in `HTTPS_PORT` variable.

 If you are using a Python-based LLM server, for example, [text-generation-webui](https://github.com/oobabooga/text-generation-webui), `server.js` should be launched via a command line with the usage of `spawn` method of   `child_process` internal Node.js package.
 You can take a look at the example of launching [Python server](/developers/deployment_guides/llm#python-server-launch-example).

 To launch Tunnel Client, you will need a SSL certificate, a key file to it, and`config.json`file.
-All the information about SSL keys and certificates is described in the section [Generate SSL certificate in Node.js with Tunnels](/developers/deployment_guides/tunnels/preparing#generating-ssl-certificate) guide.
+All the information about SSL keys and certificates is described in the section [Generate SSL certificate](/developers/deployment_guides/tunnels/preparing#generating-ssl-certificate) of Node.js with Tunnels guide.
-All the information about forming the right catalogue structure  and configs is described in the second section of [Deploy tunnels in Node.js with Tunnels](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-client) guide.
+All the information about forming the right catalogue structure  and configs is described in the section [Prepare and deploy Tunnel Client](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-client) of Node.js with Tunnels guide.

 Please place your`server.js` file in `content` directory that should be located on the same level as `config.json` file.
 Tunnel Clien searches for `server.js` file in this directory only.

 LLM server files and `node_modules` should be placed in `content` directory as well.
-They should be built for Linux / ARMD64 platforms if you are using Node.js server or your `server.js` file is dependent on any external libraries.
+They should be built for Linux / ARMD64 platforms if you are using a Node.js server or your `server.js` file is dependent on any external libraries.

 :::note
-When a container is successfully started on SuperProtocol, the directory `content` will be available on the path `/sp/run/inputs/input-0001/content`.
+When the container is successfully started on SuperProtocol, the directory `content` will be available on the path `/sp/run/inputs/input-0001/content`.
 It might be of great importance for certain dependencies.
 :::

 Python dependencies should be downloaded for Linux / AMD64 platforms and placed next to a LLM server as well.
 We recommend that you use `pypi` folder in `content` directory.
 Please take a look at the example of [Python server](/developers/deployment_guides/llm#python-server-launch-example) to get a better understanding of how it can be organized.
 It's advisable to test your application locally in accordance with the instruction.

 When all the files are ready, you will need to pack and upload them to StorJ through SPCTL [files upload](/developers/cli_commands/files/upload) command, create an order.
-Please follow the instructions that are available in the second section of [Deploy tunnel in Node.js with Tunnels](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-client) guide.
+Please follow the instructions that are available in the section [Prepare and deploy Tunnel Client](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-client) of Node.js with Tunnels guide.

-Tunnel Server should be launched in accordance with [Step 1](in a/developers/deployment_guides/llm#1-prepare-and-launch-tunnel-server).
+Tunnel Server should be launched in accordance with [Step 1](/developers/deployment_guides/llm#1-prepare-and-launch-tunnel-server).

-As soon Тunnel Server and Tunnel Client have been launched successfully, you will need to configure DNS of the host, for which you have issued SSL certificates.
-Please follow this [instruction](/developers/deployment_guides/tunnels/manual_run#set-up-dns).
+As soon Тunnel Server and Tunnel Client have been launched successfully, you will need to configure DNS of the host, for which SSL certificates were issued.
+Please follow the instructions that are available in the section [Set up DNS](/developers/deployment_guides/tunnels/manual_run#set-up-dns) of Node.js with Tunnels guide.

 ## Python server launch example